gameballers/gameball-node/README.md

 # **Gameball NodeJS SDK**
 ---
+This repository contains the open source SDK for integrating Gameball's API into your NodeJs app.
 The Gameball NodeJS SDK provides convenient access to the Gameball API from applications written in the JavaScript langauage.
 ## Documentation
 ---
 Please refer to the  [Gameball API docs](https://docs.gameball.co).